 Durrow Looking Forward To 2019

-We can’t wait and once again, we welcome you all to Durrow to enjoy with us, a week of uninhibited imagination, creativity, music, food and fun and above all else the scarecrows who turn up with your laughter in mind.
-The festival can only happen with the help and support of our sponsors and volunteers and as always we would like to thank them for everything they do.
+Once again, we look forward to seeing you all in Durrow, to enjoy with us, a week of uninhibited imagination, creativity, music, food, fun and above all else, the scarecrows who turn up with your laughter in mind.
+This festival is a volunteer, community run event, with all proceeds used for the improvement and development of our village!
+It can only happen with the help and support of our sponsors, and all our volunteers, and as always we would like to thank them for everything they do.
 Take a bow!

 Hay Fever takes over Durrow